open-sdg/open-sdg/docs/quick-start.md

 1. Wait until you see "All checks have passed".
 This takes about 5 minutes.
 1. Click on the green "Merge pull request" button.

-This is a commonly-used way to edit files in GitHub.
-In summary, the steps are:

-* Find the file
-* Edit the file
-* Create the pull request
-* Merge the pull request

 ## Update the site repository configuration

 1. Go to the site repository.